Marijuana Addiction Treatment

 Is marijuana addictive

-Marijuana is not a drug as potent and addictive as heroin or cocaine.
+Marijuana is not a drug as potent and addictive as heroin or cocaine, that much is true.
 In fact, a person consuming cannabis has about a 10% chance of developing an addiction.
 However, it is still wise to be cautious, as marijuana is, after all, a drug.
-Taking excessive amounts of cannabis in all of its shapes and forms can result in addiction.
+A 10% chance is a lot higher than a 0% chance, after all.
+Taking excessive amounts of cannabis in all of its shapes and forms can (and will) result in addiction.
 Of course, like with every other form of addiction, there’s also a suitable treatment for marijuana use.
 Little Creek Recovery specialists will gladly help you find your way to recovery and long-term sobriety.

 Can a person overdose on marijuana?

 Luckily, overdosing on marijuana is extremely rare.
-However, that doesn’t mean that marijuana isn’t dangerous, as it comes with plenty of adverse effects.
+Extremely rare does not mean nonexistent, however.
+The fact of the matter is that marijuana is dangerous, as it comes with plenty of adverse effects.
 Moreover, marijuana misuse can also result in a hospital visit, not to mention that it can cause cancer.
-So while marijuana might not be able to have a fatal outcome like heroin or cocaine, it still comes with a plethora of dangers.
+So while marijuana might not be likely to cause a fatal outcome like heroin or cocaine, it still comes with a plethora of dangers.
+The best thing you can do is to be mindful of them, at the very least.

 Marijuana withdrawal symptoms